Guatape Day Trip – Everything you need to know to visit without the use of a guide or tour group

 Get going early.
 Although it’s only 2 hours away you want to maximize your time in this lovely Puebla.
 It’s also advantageous to be in Guatape before the hoards of other folks who are going for the main tourist draw, La Piedra del penol.

-What to do in Guatape
+What to do on a Guatape Day Trip

 La Piedra del Penol.
 Aka the giant rock.
 Aka self best view in the world.
 This viewing platform is 700 stairs to the top.
 Yes, 700 stairs.
 It’s way up there.
 Hopefully you get there a bit early, before 11 because the crowds will be dizzying.